Brittany Ferries ferry 'Pont Aven' sailing to Spain

 Back to top

-The ferries offer a choice of restaurants & bars, standard & deluxe cabins, sun decks & cinema.
+The ferries offer a choice of restaurants & bars, cabins, sun decks & cinema.
 All cabins come with en suite toilet & shower, a small dressing table, and 2-pin European type power sockets for recharging laptops, cameras or mobiles.
 The Pont Aven even has a small indoor swimming pool with poolside bar, two cinemas, and free WiFi internet access (in public areas but not in cabins).
 These ships make getting to Spain as much a cruise as a ferry crossing.
 A great way to reach Spain with or without your car, flight-free.

 Brittany Ferries 'Pont Aven' at Santander